Inside the Systems

 How Hospital Pricing Systems Work

 Hospital bills are famously incomprehensible.
 A single aspirin might show a charge of $25.
 An MRI might be $500 or $5,000 depending on where you go.
 The same procedure at the same hospital might cost dramatically different amounts depending on your insurance.
 Hospital pricing seems to follow no logic that ordinary consumers can understand.
+This analysis draws on the CMS Hospital Price Transparency rule, RAND hospital pricing research, American Hospital Association financial data, and Health Care Cost Institute reports.

 The opacity isn't accidental.
 Hospital pricing evolved in a system where prices were negotiating tools rather than consumer information.
 Recent regulations require more transparency, but the underlying pricing structure remains byzantine.